Invest in a self-managed super funds

-There are a lot of good reasons to invest using a self-managed super fund (SMSF) but some thought does have to be given to how to set one up.
+There are many good reasons to invest using a self-managed super fund (SMSF), but some thought does have to be given to how to set one up.
 The onus will be on you to get things right, but this guide will outline what is needed, and how to use an SMSF to achieve your long-term investment goals.

 What are self-managed super funds?

-A self-managed super fund is an investment vehicle which Australian residents can use to hold assets intended to provide a more secure financial future.
-You can think of an SMSF as a basket in which you put securities such as stocks, REITs, commodities, and cryptoassets.
+A self-managed super fund is an investment vehicle that Australian residents can use to hold assets intended to provide a more secure financial future.
+You can think of an SMSF as a basket in which you put securities such as stocks, REITs, commodities and cryptoassets.

 Unlike a retail or industry super fund, a self-managed super fund puts you in the driver’s seat.
-As both trustee and beneficiary, investing using an SMSF means you have complete oversight of the investment process, and control over what types of assets it holds.
+As both trustee and beneficiary, investing using an SMSF means that you have complete oversight of the investment process and control over the types of assets it holds.

 How do self-managed super funds work?

-SMSFs work in a similar way to many other investment vehicles and funds, but there is a need to get familiar with the details.
-You will be ultimately responsible for your SMSF being compliant with regulatory reporting requirements.
+SMSFs work in a similar way to many other investment vehicles and funds, but it’s important to get familiar with the details.
+You will ultimately be responsible for your SMSF being compliant with regulatory reporting requirements.

 Tip: Consider engaging the services of a financial professional to help with the start-up and ongoing compliance and legal obligations.